royruddle/tutorials-and-talks/README.md

 6. Profile the cleaned data

 Software:
-- The **ACE** interactive set visualization software (written in Java; https://doi.org/10.5518/1150), which we used with epidemiologists and NHS Digital to gain new insights into patterns of missing data in a large hospital dataset.
+- The **ACE** interactive set visualization software (written in Java; https://doi.org/10.5518/1150), which we used with epidemiologists and NHS Digital to gain new insights into [patterns of missing data in a large hospital dataset](http://dx.doi.org/10.1136/bmjopen-2022-064887).
-- The **setvis** Python package (https://pypi.org/project/setvis/), which has similar functionality to ACE.
+- The **setvis** Python package (https://pypi.org/project/setvis/), which has similar functionality to ACE for general purpose set visualization, works with in-memory datasets and PostgresSQL databases, and is [very memory efficient](https://joss.theoj.org/papers/10.21105/joss.06925).
-- The **vizdataquality** Python package (https://pypi.org/project/vizdataquality/), which implements the six-step workflow and helps you to visually document your investigations as a webpage, in Latex or Word.
+- The **vizdataquality** Python package (https://pypi.org/project/vizdataquality/), which implements the above [six-step workflow for efficiently and rigorously investigating data quality](https://doi.org/10.5518/1481), and helps you to visually document your investigations as a webpage, in Latex or Word.

 A 22-minute film called **Visualizing the Quality of Data** (https://www.youtube.com/watch?v=PnNMfCRWL7k)

 ## Data visualization masterclass

 This 1-hour talk will teach you about different types of chart and visual encoding, common mistakes people make and when to break the rules.
 By attending you will learn how to choose good visualizations designs, to analyse and present your data effectively.

-Dates:
+Some of the examples use [vizdataquality]https://pypi.org/project/vizdataquality/).

+Previous dates:
 - 14th March 2025, University of Leeds, Leeds, UK (hybrid)

+Next date:
 - 18th November 2025, University of Leeds, Leeds, UK (hybrid)